 Probiotics are the living bacteria and yeast that help keep your digestive system moving.
 They are present in many common foods, particularly fermented foods.
 These include:

 You can also take probiotics in supplement form.
 Studies have shown that probiotics may be helpful in wiping out H. pylori and increasing recovery rate for people with ulcers.

 Honey is far from simply sweet.
 Depending on the plant it’s derived from, honey can contain up to 200 elements, including polyphenols and other antioxidants.
 Honey is a powerful antibacterial and has been shown to inhibit H. pylori growth.
 As long as you have normal blood sugar levels, you can enjoy honey as you would any sweetener, with the bonus of soothing your ulcers.

 Garlic extract has been shown to inhibit H. pylori growth in lab, animal, and human trials.
 If you don’t like the taste (and lingering aftertaste) of garlic, you can take garlic extract in supplemental form.
-Garlic acts as a blood thinner, so ask your doctor before taking it if you use warfarin or other prescription blood thinners.
+Garlic acts as a blood thinner, so ask your doctor before taking it if you use warfarin (Coumadin) or other prescription blood thinners.